Photoshop Screen Flickering Black & White in Windows 11/10

 Remember to close and reopen Photoshop after making these changes.

-Keep in mind, how well these solutions work can depend a lot on your specific computer setup and what’s actually causing the flickering.
+Note that how well these solutions work can depend a lot on your specific computer setup and what’s actually causing the flickering.
 If nothing here helps, you might need to get a newer graphics card, as Adobe suggests.
-And don’t forget to keep your software updated.
-Adobe often releases updates for Photoshop that fix problems like these.
-Staying up-to-date means you’re less likely to run into issues like screen flickering.
-If you’re still stuck, reaching out to Adobe’s support or considering a new graphics card could be your next steps.
+If you’re still stuck and have no idea what else you can try, it might be time to contact Adobe Support if you’re paying for their product.

 Nyau Wai Hoe